This tour begins in London and ends in London.

 Lucy Boston made many exquisite patchworks, most of which are on display.
-Rarely can such an important collection be seen in the house in which the exhibits were made.
+Rarely can such an important collection be seen in the house in which the exhibits were made!
 The upstairs hall here is a room full of atmosphere and the echoes of nearly nine centuries of family conversations.
 It was used by Lucy Boston during World War II to give gramophone record recitals twice a week to the RAF.
-The 1929 EMG gramophone is still in use in this room, lending great character to our visit.
+The 1929 EMG gramophone is usually still in this room for us to admire.

-Our tour concludes in London early evening.
-Accommodation is separate, available for a supplemental fee.
+Our tour concludes in London early evening, arriving by 18:00.
+Accommodation is separate tonight, available for a supplemental fee.

 Why not extend your stay in London?
 In addition to all of the city’s iconic sites and well known museums & gardens, on our theme you may choose to visit the Museum of Fashion and Textiles or The Museum of London, telling the tales of the capital from Roman times through today.
 Collections include textiles, fashion and dress as a social historical record.
 There is also the option to meander through some of the city’s many antique shops.
 Your guide will be able to recommend the best choices to you!